HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 Remember Jamstack?
 While the term itself may not be widely used anymore, the core concepts remain as relevant as ever.

-At its heart, Jamstack is a delivery architecture that promotes pre-rendering pages whenever possible.
+At its heart, Jamstack is a delivery architecture that promotes prerendering pages whenever possible.
 For the 2024 Web Almanac Jamstack report, we'll explore the three main delivery architectures commonly used today:

-1. **Pre-rendered** – Build pages ahead of time and serve them as static files.
+1. **Prerendered** – Build pages ahead of time and serve them as static files.
 2. **Hybrid** – A mix of static and dynamic pages, using technologies like Incremental Static Regeneration (ISR) and Edge Functions to blur the lines between them.
 3. **Dynamic** – Pages are generated on the server for each request.

 It's become more common to take a **Static-first** approach as the more static a website is, the faster, more scalable, secure, and eco-friendly it tends to be.
-Pre-rendering, hybrid, and dynamic approaches are valuable tools in a web developer's toolkit and are each suited to different situations.
+Prerendering, hybrid, and dynamic approaches are valuable tools in a web developer's toolkit and are each suited to different situations.
 Let's see how these categories are evolving.

 ## Defining the dataset